Zenlytic/zenlytic-docs/docs/4_data_modeling/5_view.md

 This is a basic view with just 2 dimensions and 1 measure, that explicitly references the `prod.order_lines` table.
 This view also defines it's primary key as an identifier and a foreign key as an identifier.

+This view defines the average price measure on the order lines view and allows a join using the `customer_id` identifier.

 ```
 version: 1
 type: view